 Shige first learned to use a computer at the youthful age of 82, where he enjoyed learning to formulate Microsoft Excel spreadsheets.
 He was always striving to keep his brain active and young.
 He was a strong advocate for staying active in order to live a long and happy life.
 He loved to cook and in his younger years he enjoyed fishing with his father, brothers and friends.
 He learned how to prepare traditional Japanese foods and fish that he had caught.
 His daughter remembers many fishing trips with her father both on the Columbia River and deep sea fishing at the Oregon coast.
 He always enjoyed hobbies, gardening and new technology and you just never knew what kind of project you would find him involved in.
 One of Shige's favorite things was to share the fruits of his labor.
 In 2012, Shige was honored to receive the Congressional Gold Medal for his service in the Military Intelligence Service during WWII.
 He was a proud yet humble and gentle man.
 He was especially proud of his Japanese heritage and being able to overcome the difficulties that family and Japanese friends endured during and just after the war.
 He was interviewed for OPB's "Oregon Experience" on PBS, which will air sometime toward the end of this year.
 In 2015, with his daughter at his side, Shige traveled to Washington, D.C., on the Honor Flight to see the WWII Memorial.
 He was extremely honored to have had this opportunity and to meet and enjoy camaraderie with other veterans.
 Shige is survived and will be deeply missed by his daughter, Sheri Imai-Swiggart and her husband, Brad Swiggart, of Lynden, Wash.
 He is also survived by his brothers, George Imai of Hood River, Ore., and Tetsuo Imai of Plancentia, Calif.; several cousins; many remarkable nieces and nephews; as well as great- and great-great nieces and nephews, all of whom he was very proud of.
-He was preceded in death by his wife, Mary Toda Imai; parents, Tomoyoshi Imai and Kotono Moriyasu Imai; brothers, Hitoshi and Shiro Imai; and sisters, Molly Lessner and Akiko Nakamura; nieces, Christie Nakamura, Arlene Schlosser and Julianne Beliel; and nephew, Dale Imai.
+He was preceded in death by his wife.
+Mary Toda Imai; parents, Tomoyoshi Imai and Kotono Moriyasu Imai; brothers, Hitoshi and Shiro Imai; and sisters, Molly Lessner and Akiko Nakamura; nieces, Christie Nakamura, Arlene Schlosser and Julianne Beliel: and nephew.
+Dale Imai.
 Memorials in Shige's name are encouraged and should be directed to the Oregon Nikkei Endowment; 121 N.W.
 2nd Ave.
 Portland, OR 97209 (503) 224-1458.

-A memorial and celebration of Shige's life was held June 2 at Anderson's Tribute Center.
-Graveside rites with military honors was held at Idlewilde Cemetery.
-Visit www.AndersonsTributeCenter.com to leave a note of condolence for the family.
+customers was an aspect of being a part of the annual A memorial and celebration of Shige's life was held Arts and Crafts Fair during Harvest Fest that he looked June 2 at Anderson's Tribute Center.
+Graveside rites forward to for over 20 years.
+As an orchardist, Shige with military honors was held at Idlewilde Cemetery. worked hard over the years and was always delighted Visit www.AndersonsTributeCenter.com to leave a note of condolence for the family.

 PLACE A TRIBUTE 'In Memoriam' is a free listing that appears on a limited, space-available basis.
 Tributes honor your loved ones with text and photos and appear in a timely manner at the rate of \$20/column inch.
-Contact: Editorial@pacificcitizen.org Editorial@pacificcitizen.org or call (213) 620-1767 ext.
+Contact: Editorial@pacificcitizen.org or call (213) 620-1767 ext.
 104

-COMMENTARY PACIFIC 🜑 CITIZEN
+COMMENTARY Pacific 🜑 citizen